-- Children should ride on rear-facing seats from birth until age 1 or until the baby reaches the seat’s maximum weight and height limits.
+Children should ride in rear-facing car seats from birth until age 1 or until the baby reaches the seats maximum weight and height limits.

 There are no clear rules regarding front seat use by children in Nevada.
 The Nevada Department of Motor Vehicles recommends children younger than 12 years should ride in the back seat.
 They further insist that rear-facing seats should never be put in front of an airbag.
 This is because airbags can deploy with huge forces, which can be dangerous to children.
 For those traveling with children in the front seat, the department says that the airbag should be turned off.

 Is it Illegal to Leave a Child in a Car in Nevada?